-Despite these benefits, and government agencies Europeans increasingly provide information in open, has not yet reached the full potential in reuse by the public sector.
-With the aim to identify the barriers behind this fact, the European Data Portal just make a new study based on a series of interviews and workshops with experts in this field.
-The conclusions are contained in the report Analytical report 11: Re-use of PSI in the public sector .
+Despite these benefits, and that the european public agencies increasingly provide more information in open, has not yet reached the full potential in reutilization by part of the public sector.
+In order to identify the barriers behind this event, European Data Portal just place a new study based on a series of interviews and workshops with experts in this area.
+The conclusions are reflected in the report Analytical report 11: Re-use of ISPS in the public sector .

-Enhance the experience of citizens, build collective intelligence and social participation or predictive analysis of trends and social needs, are some of the benefits of the reuse of public sector information by the administration itself, but there are many more.
+Enhance the experience of the citizens, to promote collective intelligence and social participation or predictive analysis of trends and social needs, are some of the benefits of the reuse of the public sector information by the administration itself, but there are many more.

-Obstacles to reuse of PSI in the public sector
+Obstacles to the reuse of isps in the public sector

-The report grouped barriers to reuse of PSI in the public sector in 3 groups:
+The report consolidated barriers to the reuse of isps in the public sector in three groups:

-Gap between supply and demand in the publication of PSI: one of the major challenges to reuse public sector information is the availability of data, not by its quantity, but by its lack of alignment with the interests of re-users, due to a lack of communication between suppliers and users.
-Furthermore, the data published did not always have the necessary quality, among other reasons, because of the lack of updating and homogeneity between different countries, which makes reuse is inefficient and costly.
-All this creates a lack of confidence in re-users with regard to public data open.
+Gap between supply and demand in the publication of PSI: one of the major challenges when reuse public sector information is the availability of data, not because of their amount but by its lack of alignment with the interests of re-users, owing to a lack of communication between providers and users.
+In Addition, the data published did not always have the necessary quality, among other things, by the lack of updating and between different countries, which makes their reuse is inefficient and costly.
+This results in a lack of confidence in re-users with regard to public data open.

-Ignorance about the availability and benefits of PSI: there is a widespread lack of knowledge about the reuse of public information and its benefits in the administration.
-The publication of data in open is considered more a duty that an opportunity, and possible reuse is more focused to private companies that own administration.
-Benefits such as improving transparency, reputation, reliability and trust are considered side effects of the publication, rather than potential benefits of reuse.
+Knowledge on the availability and the benefits of PSI: there is a widespread lack of knowledge on reuse of public information and its benefits in the administration.
+The publication of data in open is considered more a duty that an opportunity, and possible reuse is more focused on private companies to the administration itself.
+Benefits such as improving transparency, reputation, reliability and trust are considered side effects of the publication, rather than potential benefits of recycling.

-Insufficient management capabilities: More advanced capabilities IT - it may be necessary to some posts and project's, but not for all - one of the main barriers is the lack of attitude and general knowledge about the reuse of public information. for example, know the terms and conditions of the different licenses, know configure a human team that integrates different capabilities needed or seek funds, are some of the necessary capabilities that are not always present when you start a project of reuse. furthermore, there is a lack of leadership and coordination, with a large number of professionals working in silos, which makes it difficult to share best practices.
+Inadequate management capabilities: More than advanced IT - which it may be necessary for some posts and project s, but not for all - the main barrier is the lack of attitude and general knowledge on the reuse of public information. for example, terms and conditions of the different licenses, to know to configure a team to integrate the different capacities necessary or find funds, are some of the skills that are not always present when you start a project of reuse. in addition, there is a lack of leadership and coordination, with a large number of professionals working in silos, thus making it difficult to share best practices.

 Three solutions to overcome these obstacles